 TypeWell features a variety of methods to link a transcriber with one or more reader devices.
 To link via the Internet, or to allow a reader to view the transcript in a web browser on their own mobile device (e.g. iPad or smartphone), the Premium version of TypeWell is required.

-If you are unsure which TypeWell version you need, see Which version of the Transcriber software do I need?
+If you are unsure which TypeWell version you need, see What is the difference between Basic and Premium?

 The Master Linking Control